Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Frequently Asked Questions

-Does this report tell me what pain medication to take?
+Does Decode+ tell me what pain medication to take?

-No. The report is educational only.
+No. Decode+ is educational only.
 It explains how your genetics may affect pain sensitivity and opioid metabolism.
 All medication decisions should be made with your healthcare provider.

-How is this different from the Medication Safety Report?
+How is this different from Decode+'s core medication analysis?

-The Medication Safety Report focuses on CYP enzyme metabolism across many drug classes.
-The Pain & Anesthesia Report adds pain-specific genes — OPRM1, COMT, BDNF, and ANKK1 — that are not in the Medication Safety Report, and frames everything around pain experiences rather than general drug metabolism.
+Decode+'s core medication analysis focuses on CYP enzyme metabolism across many drug classes.
+The pain & anesthesia view adds pain-specific genes — OPRM1, COMT, BDNF, and ANKK1 — that are not part of the core medication analysis, and frames everything around pain experiences rather than general drug metabolism.

 Can I use 23andMe or AncestryDNA data?

 Yes.
-The report works with raw data from 23andMe, AncestryDNA, MyHeritage, and FamilyTreeDNA.
+Decode+ works with raw data from 23andMe, AncestryDNA, MyHeritage, and FamilyTreeDNA.
 Consumer arrays include the key variants for OPRM1, COMT, BDNF, ANKK1, and many CYP2D6 star alleles, though gene deletions and duplications cannot be detected from array data.

-No. Opioid addiction risk involves different genetic pathways and complex environmental factors that are outside the scope of this report.
-This report focuses on pain sensitivity and opioid metabolism — not addiction susceptibility.
+No. Opioid addiction risk involves different genetic pathways and complex environmental factors that are outside the scope of Decode+.
+Decode+ focuses on pain sensitivity and opioid metabolism — not addiction susceptibility.

 What if I'm having surgery soon?

-If you have an upcoming procedure, sharing your report with your anesthesiologist during a pre-operative consultation may provide useful context.
-The report includes a clinician summary formatted for healthcare providers.
+If you have an upcoming procedure, you can bring your Decode+ results to your anesthesiologist or surgeon during a pre-operative consultation for useful context.

 Last reviewed: April 2026 · DecodeMyBio Editorial Team